Are you a blogger? Do you want to know how to monitor a website’s traffic? Do you wish to utilize visitor tracking to expand your company?

 TOP 5 BLOGGING INSIGHTS YOUR DATA ANALYTICS CAN TELL YOU

-Now that you have set up the data analytics for your WordPress Website, let us briefly tell you some important factors you could make use of to take your blogs to the next level.
+Now that you have set up the data analytics for your WordPress Website, let us briefly tell you some important factors you could use to take your blogs to the next level.

 1. Organic Search Impressions

-The number of times your article or page has been viewed in the Search Engine Results Pages is referred to as an “impression”.
+The number of times your article or page has been viewed in the Search Engine Results Pages is called an “impression”.

-Your task is to use SEO best practices and develop content around popular search queries if you have a low number of impressions, as your search presence might not be strong enough to acquire the organic traffic figures you’re after.
+Your task is to use SEO best practices and develop content around popular search queries if you have low impressions, as your search presence might not be strong enough to acquire the organic traffic figures you’re after.

 2. Number Of Clicks (Organic)

 The searcher must be persuaded to click on your material by its engaging nature.
 Your blog will see an increase in traffic as your content receives more organic clicks.
-Check your impressions first if you discover that your clickthrough rate is low.
-If your perceptions are also low, you must attempt to raise them.
+Check your impressions first if you discover that your click-through rate is low.
+If your perceptions are also common, you must attempt to improve them.